General air quality information

 35 times a year

 Specific objectives relate either to achieving the full standard or, where use has been made of a short averaging period, objectives are sometimes expressed in terms of percentile compliance.
 The use of percentiles means that a limited number of exceedances of the air quality standard over a particular timescale, usually a year, are permitted.
-This is to account for unusual meteorological conditions or particular events such as Bonfire Night, November 5th.
+This is to account for unusual meteorological conditions or particular events such as Bonfire Night on 5 November.

 In addition, the Air Quality Standards Regulations 2007 have been introduced in the UK.
 These implement the UK limit values of pollutants in the ambient air and set out the Governments objectives.